territoryfan/react-native-tabbar/README.md

 ## react-native-tabbar

-tabbar component for React Native
+A tabbar component for React Native

 ### Overview
 tabbar using react-native,support android and ios,mobile bottom tab bar with more freedom.And what's more,solved the problem overflow parent hidden on the android,also it can be defined center item by itself.